ComposioHQ/composio-fastapi/README.md

 source .venv/bin/activate
 ```

-## Building an AI agent that can interact with `gmail`
+## Building an AI agent to interact with gmail

-First, let's start with building a simple AI agent that has access to the `gmail` toolkit by `Composio`
+Let's build a simple AI agent that has access to the **gmail** toolkit.

 ```python
 from openai import OpenAI